 Some of the colleges even take 5000 Euros as the fees and give 200 Euro as the commission to the agents.

-It’s very hard to find a job in Cyprus.
+It’s tough to find a job in Cyprus.
 But to bring someone on a student visa and get the commission, it’s very easy.

 Read the following articles to know better about the Cyprus student visa.

-You can actually apply for Cyprus student visa on your own
+You can actually apply for a Cyprus student visa on your own

 You would be surprised to know that you don’t need to waste a lot of money for the Cyprus student visa processing.